WayScience/IDR_stream/README.md

 BaSiCPy is the python implementation of the BaSiC method for illumination correction, introduced in [Peng, T et al., 2020](https://doi.org/10.1007/978-3-030-59722-1_17).
 - [CellPose](https://github.com/mouseland/cellpose) is used to segment nuclei from mitosis movies.
 CellPose was first introduced in [Stringer, C., Wang, T., Michaelos, M. et al., 2020](https://doi.org/10.1038/s41592-020-01018-x).
-- [DeepProfiler](https://github.com/cytomining/DeepProfiler) is used to extract features from mitosis movies.
+- [DeepProfiler](https://github.com/cytomining/DeepProfiler) is an option to extract deep learning features from mitosis movies.
+- [CellProfiler](https://github.com/CellProfiler/CellProfiler) is an option for segmentation and feature extraction from mitosis movies.
 - [PyCytominer](https://github.com/cytomining/pycytominer) is used to compile DeepProfiler-extracted features with their metadata.

 The stream processes image data in the following pipeline: